 Gay bars and clubs are the lifelines of the lgbqt community.

 Pour out your mimosa.
 And take a trip down memory lane.
-Let’s reflect back on the memories and experiences of NY gay bars and clubs that have permanently shut down.
+Let’s reflect back on the memories and experiences gay bars in NYC that have permanently shut down.

 As adults we all experience some type of nostalgia, especially of places we used to frequent.
 Many persons with the LGBT community possess fond memories of gay clubs and lounges that have closed.
 These establishments were not just places to drink and party.
 Historically, they have served as vital spaces for social gatherings.